heryflorin/HJC-Madagascar/README.md

-This page is created to show everyone the HJC MADAGASCAR Company
+This page is created to show to everyone the HJC MADAGASCAR Company